Television Discourse Decoded: Comprehensive Multimodal Analytics at Scale: Background and Related Work

 India, the world's largest democracy, has recently experienced a decline in press freedom, currently ranking 161 out of 180 countries as per Reporters Without Borders~\cite{rsfIndia}.
-This decline has been partly attributed to the acquisition of media outlets by oligarchs who maintain close ties with political leaders.
-Such ownership structures have led to evident biases in media reporting, with a majority of television channels noticeably supporting the political party in power.
+This decline has been partly attributed to the acquisition of media outlets by influential figures who maintain close ties with political leaders.
+Such ownership structures have led to seemingly evident biases in media reporting, with a majority of TV channels noticeably supporting the political party in power.
 Given the critical role of media in a democratic setup, it becomes imperative to analyze and quantify this bias, a task that some previous work has approached qualitatively.

-A case in point is Republic TV, an English-language news channel founded in May 2017 by journalist Arnab Goswami.
-Since its inception, it has been the most-watched English news channel in India, commanding an average viewership of 40\%\cite{broadcast_audience_research_council_data_2022}.
-Known for its sensationalist approach to news reporting, Republic TV, and its controversial anchor Arnab Goswami, have often been criticized for displaying a pro-Hindu, pro-nationalist, and pro-government bias\cite{subhajit2021media}.
-One of the channel's flagship programs, "The Debate with Arnab Goswami," epitomizes this tendency.
-The show attracts over five million daily viewers and is characterized by its hyper-nationalistic tone.
-It aggressively targets anyone who appears to oppose the government's viewpoint.
-Despite its status as the most-watched news television show in India, the program has abandoned any pretense of being a credible news debate.
-Instead, it has opted for a formula rife with overdramatization, shouting, foul language, and overlapping speech~\cite{oxIndianNews}.
-Disturbingly, this sensational approach appears to resonate with viewers~\cite{scrollWatchArnab}.
+Since \channel's inception, it has been the most-watched English news channel in India, commanding an average viewership of 40\% \cite{broadcast_audience_research_council_data_2022}.
+Known for its sensationalist approach to news reporting, \channel~ has often been criticized for displaying a pro-Hindu, pro-nationalist, and pro-government bias \cite{subhajit2021media}.
+One of the channel's popular prime time debate show, henceforth, referred as \tvshow epitomizes this tendency.
+The show attracts over five million daily viewers and is characterized by its nationalistic tone.
+It often targets those who appear to oppose the government's viewpoint. \\ Despite its status as the most-watched news TV show in India, the program has moved away from the traditional format of a balanced news debate.
+Instead, it now often features a heightened level of dramatization, impassioned language, and overlapping dialogue~\cite{oxIndianNews}.
+This sensational approach appears to resonate with viewers ~\cite{scrollWatchArnab}.